Readings for Sociology 20033

 8. [Optional] Do any of these issues have personal relevance for you, e.g. do you know people who have had abortions; or people who have refused to have abortions despite the adversity they faced; or do you know anyone with Down Syndrome and if so, what has their life been like?
 [Note: As always, nobody has to reveal personal details if they do not feel comfortable doing so.]

 Few issues are as divisive as abortion is in this country.
-The Pew Research Center found that some groups strongly oppose abortion - but the majority of US Catholics are not among them.
+The Pew Research Center found that some groups strongly oppose abortion - but the majority of US Catholics, and the US as a whole, are not among them.
+(You don't need to read every number in the tables, just get the highlights.)

 It isn't easy to stop abortion -- or to even enact laws against it.
 The Guttmacher Institute says that, across the world, abortion rates are about the same whether it is legal or not.
 The Population Reference Bureau says abortion's legal status does not significantly affect the rate at which the procedure occurs but does affect the conditions under which it occurs.
 Counter to what many expected, the number of legal abortions has actually increased since Dobbs.

 The health and welfare of women is a major focus in the debate over abortion.
 Kate Manning warns about the dangers of illegal and unsafe abortions in Leeches, Lye and Spanish Fly.
-Notre Dame Professors Professors TAMARA KAY & SUSAN L. OSTERMANN say Forced pregnancy and childbirth are violence against women - and also terrible health policy.
-Doctors' fear of lawsuits is making some horrible situations even worse.
+Professors TAMARA KAY & SUSAN L. OSTERMANN say Forced pregnancy and childbirth are violence against women - and also terrible health policy.

 In 2004, then Notre Dame Dean Mark Roche argued that Catholics could vote in good conscience for pro-choice candidate John Kerry.
 Douglas Kmiec is a conservative legal scholar, a former law professor at Notre Dame, and a past advisor to Ronald Reagan and Mitt Romney.
 But in 2008, he said Sorry McCain.
 Barack Obama is a natural for the Catholic vote.
 Susan Venker, however, said To be Catholic and vote for Democrats in 2020 is just wrong.
 Ross Douthat fiercely argues there is no pro-life case for Planned Parenthood (and, presumably, abortion).
 [Note: If you want to counter many of the arguments made in favor of abortion and for supporting pro-choice candidates, then Douthat is a must read.]